No products in the cart.

-I buy perfectly packaged Bellino brand mini cannoli shells at our local Italian store that only contain 1 tiny sugar gram each – and I fill the small crisp pre-cooked pastry tubes rather than pipe the cream into a dish.
-Fill these little sugar free gems just before you serve them so that the shells remain crisp.
+I buy perfectly packaged Ferrara or Bellini brand mini cannoli shells at our local Italian store that contain less than one sugar gram each and four carbs – fill these little tubes just before you serve them so that the shells remain crisp.
 Otherwise the cannoli cream is delicious served in a small dish with a bit of shaved chocolate and pistachios.

 Cannoli - made with Splenda or Truvia!

 - One 15-ounce container part-skim ricotta cheese - Calabro is best hands down, Polly-o very good

 - ½ cup Splenda granular or ¼ cup Truvia

 - ½ teaspoon vanilla extract